Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

 To benchmark the \acrshort{osia} capabilities, we used 50 \acrshort{dhm} and 50 \acrshort{flfm} observations recorded during the field campaign (Section \ref{sec:results_field}).
 These observations, each lasting for 300 frames taken at 15 frames per second, were fully processed using the onboard flight-like computer to determine typical resource usage (as described in \ref{sec:results_field}).
 Table \ref{tab:benchmarking} provides runtime averages for each stage of the \acrshort{helm} and \acrshort{fame} processing pipelines, in both seconds and as a percentage of the overall runtime.
-Rapid processing is particularly important in field support use cases, where HELM and FAME are providing focus of attention to field operators.
-For such use cases, the team imposed a requirement of processing any field experiment in less than 6 times the time it took to record the observation (see requirements in Table \ref{tab:reqs3}).
-With field experiments taking 20 seconds to record, this left the HELM and FAME algorithms 120 seconds to process and extract results.
-Average run times for the HELM and FAME systems were 107.5 and 110.3 seconds respectively, meeting our requirements with a ~10\% margin.
-RAM utilization is also tracked by the \acrshort{helm} and \acrshort{fame} systems with peak RAM utilization of \SI{1.9}{\giga\byte} GB and \SI{1.3}{\giga\byte}, respectively, with 4 core multithreading.
+Rapid processing is particularly important in field support use cases, where HELM and FAME are providing focus of attention to field operators. \ed{For such use cases, the team imposed a requirement of processing any field experiment in less than ten times the time it took to record the observation.
+With field experiments taking 20 seconds to record, this left the HELM and FAME algorithms 200 seconds to process and extract results.
+Average run times for the HELM and FAME systems were 125.3 and 112.1 seconds respectively, satisfying our requirements (Req.~L4-7 in Table \ref{tab:reqs4}).} RAM utilization is also tracked by the \acrshort{helm} and \acrshort{fame} systems with peak RAM utilization of \SI{1.9}{\giga\byte} and \SI{1.3}{\giga\byte}, respectively, with 4 core multithreading. \ed{To deploy \acrshort{osia} on a mission, specific computational requirements (e.g., on runtime, RAM usage, onboard storage, etc.) should be formulated and tested to ensure that they meet the mission's scientific objectives.}